ywang037/Federated-Learning-PyTorch/fl_work_logs_c.md

 7. For FedAvg E=5, B=50, C=1.0, larger lr in {0.001, 0.01, 0.1, 0.2, 0.32} achieve higher test acc in 20 round and also converges quicker, lr=0.5 converges even slower than lr=0.1 and become unstable after 10 rounds.

-#### C. Experiment 4: Additional FedAvg with very large E and unbalanced non-IID data
+### Experiment 4: Additional FedAvg with very large E and unbalanced non-IID data
 Consider these additional experiment over MNIST if time permits (on 5/6-th May):
 - [ ] test FedAVg E={100,200,500} B=10 C=0.1 and compare with E=1 over IID/non-IID data, using lr=0.1 (the same as E=1 B=10 C=0.1) to see the effect of very large amount of local computation.
 - [ ] test FedAVg E=1 B=10 C=0.1 over unbalanced non-IID data, and compare with IID, balanced-non-IID, may use the same lr as FedAvg E=1 B=10 C=0.1 in  balanced-IID